Easy Homemade Sloppy Joe Sauce From Scratch for Weeknight Dinners

 Stuffed peppers or casseroles

-Use the mixture as a base for stuffed peppers or a baked casserole with rice, cheese, and vegetables.
-Because the sauce already carries flavor, it does much of the work for you.
+Use the sauce as a filling for bell peppers or as the base for a baked casserole with rice, cheese, and vegetables.
+Because the sauce already has so much flavor, it saves time in the rest of the recipe.

-A few small habits can make a homemade version taste markedly better.
+A few small techniques can make homemade sloppy joe sauce taste noticeably better.

 Toast the buns

-Because ketchup is a major ingredient, its flavor matters.
-Choose one that is not excessively sweet if you want more control.
+Because ketchup is one of the main ingredients, its flavor will shape the final sauce.
+Choose one that is not overly sweet if you want more control over the final balance.

 Season in layers